Skip to main content

 caution

 Do not treat Submit Blobs as finalization.
-Blob submission publishes data for Data Availability.
+Blob submission publishes data for data availability.
 Only a successful finalizeBlocks transaction advances the Sepolia rollup finalized state.

 Optional: Run traffic and bridge smokes